sanjar-notes/react/home/4_resource_itineraries/2_React_the_complete_guide/14_Sending_HTTP_requests/177_Sending_a_GET_request.md

 ### How
-- As a React app is fundamentally JavaScript code that runs in the browser, we can use browser APIs (like `fetch`) as well as HTTP request libraries (like "axios").
+- A React app is fundamentally JavaScript code that runs in the browser, so we can use browser APIs (like `fetch`) as well as HTTP request libraries (like "axios").
 - We'll be using the built in `fetch` because it's supported by all browsers, as of now.

 - Because network requests are handled asynchronously, we'll need to use state to cause a re-render when the request finishes.